microsoft/sqlmlutils/Python/README.md

 Run
 ```
-python.exe -m pip install dist/sqlmlutils-0.5.0.zip --upgrade
+python.exe -m pip install dist/sqlmlutils-0.5.0.zip
 ```
 OR
-To build a new package file and install, run
+To build a new package file and install (windows), run
 ```
 .\buildandinstall.cmd
 ```